HEDGE WOUNDWORT

 22nd June 2007, Bridgewater Canal, Salford Photo: © RWD

-Hybridises with : Marsh Woundwort (Stachys palustris) to produce Hybrid Woundwort (Stachys × ambigua)
+Hybridizes with : Marsh Woundwort (Stachys palustris) to produce Hybrid Woundwort (Stachys × ambigua)

-Some similarities to : Red Hemp-nettle.
+Some similarities to : Red Hemp-Nettle.

 Distinguishing Feature : dark beetroot coloured flowers with white blotches.
 Unpleasant mousy smell.

-When any part of this plant is crushed a smell repugnent to most but a few individuals is unleashed.
+When any part of this plant is crushed a smell repugnant to most but a few individuals is unleashed.
 The upper leaves are narrow and a darker green than the lower heart-shaped leaves.
 The flowers are a dark beetroot shade of purple with white blotches and are covered in tiny bristle-like bracts.

 It yields a yellow dye.